AllenCell/endothelial-pipeline/cellsmap/analyses/README.md

 # Workflows for fitting stochastic dynamical model to time series data of endothelial cells

+## Data formatting for analysis

 To start, ensure that your time series data are saved in the following format: `.csv` file where the columns represent the extracted features (i.e., observed variables), the rows represent inividual data points, and there are two additional metadata columns to denote 1. the trajectory index and 2. time point corresponding to that row.

 For example, suppose we have data that are 256 features for each crop of the image at each frame in the image series.
-In the `.csv` file that we pass into `fit_SDE_model.py`, the rows are each instance of the data (i.e., one single image crop at a given frame), the first 256 columns represent each of the extracted features, and there are two additional metadata columns that denote  ["crop_index","T"], # list of names of metadata columns in the data (first is trajectory index, second is frame #)
+In the `.csv` file that we pass into `fit_SDE_model.py`, the rows are each instance of the data (i.e., one single image crop at a given frame), the first 256 columns represent each of the extracted features, and there are two additional metadata columns that denote  ["crop_index","T"], # list of names of metadata columns in the data (first is trajectory index, second is frame #).

+## Environment variables and management

+If you are running this workflow on a server with GPUs, an optional step is to select the GPU device to use via running `export CUDA_VISIBLE_DEVICES=[device ID]` in the command line, where `[device ID]` is the approprate ID for the desired GPU device (see device usage via running `nvidia-smi`, and get UIDs via `nvidia-smi -L`).
+If the device is not specified, a device is selected automatically in `fit_SDE_model.py` based on usage.

+Install `pdm` and configure project at the root of the `cellsmap` repository.

+## Model inputs via `dynamics_config.yaml`

 In the main folder of the `cellsmap` repo, enter configuration parameters for the Langevin Regression method for learning stochastic dynamics ([Callaham <i> et al.</i> 2021](https://royalsocietypublishing.org/doi/10.1098/rspa.2021.0092)) into the file `dynamics_config.yaml`.
 The input variables are as follows:
   - `name`: Name of configuration, tells `fit_SDE_model.py` which set of configuration variables to use.